Outward compactness: Introduction

 \item A cardinal $\kappa$ is a $\Psi_{stc}$-outward compactness cardinal for $\LL^2$ if and only if $\kappa$ is $\omega_1$-strongly compact.

 \item A cardinal $\kappa$ is a $\Psi_{ext}$-outward compactness cardinal for $\LL^2$ if and only if there is an extendible cardinal less than or equal to $\kappa$. \end{enumerate} \end{theorem}

 We then discuss the naturalness of the obtained large cardinal characterizations in Section \ref{section:Natural?}, and consider the question which other types of large cardinal properties below extendibility can be characterized through outward compactness principles.
-Finally, in Sections \ref{section:FragmentsVP} and \ref{section:AbstractLogics}, we extend our concepts to arbitrary abstract logics and large cardinal properties beyond extendibility.
+Finally, in Sections \ref{section:FragmentsVP} and \ref{section:AbstractLogics}, we extend our concepts to arbitrary abstract logics (see Definition \ref{definition:AbstractLogic}) and large cardinal properties beyond extendibility.
 The main results of these sections will provide a general correspondence between outward compactness for abstract logics and fragments of \emph{Vop\v{e}nka's Principle} (see Theorems \ref{theorem:ForwardGlobalPrinciples} and \ref{theorem:SchemesBackward}) that directly leads to outward compactness characterizations for Vop\v{e}nka's Principle and the principle \anf{\emph{$\Ord$ is Woodin}} (see Corollaries \ref{corollary:OutwardVP} and \ref{corollary:OutwardOrdWoodin}).
 The given correspondence directly generalizes a classical result of Makowsky in \cite{MR780522} that characterizes the validity of Vop\v{e}nka's Principle through the existence of strong compactness cardinals for all abstract logics (see Theorem \ref{theorem:Makowsky}).
-These results will be based on the (even more general) notion of \emph{$F$-$\Psi$-outward compactness} introduced in Definition \ref{definition:FPsiOutward} below.
+These results will be based on the (even more general) notion of \emph{$F$-$\Psi$-outward compactness} introduced in Definition \ref{definition:FPsiOutward} below, that strengthens the concept of $\Psi$-outward compactness by requiring the relevant outer models to satisfy stronger fragments $F$ of $\ZFC$.

 \begin{theorem} \begin{enumerate} \item The following schemes are equivalent over $\ZFC$: \begin{enumerate} \item Vop\v{e}nka's Principle.

 \item For every natural number $n$ and every abstract logic $\LL$, there exists a $\ZFC_n$-$\Psi_{ext}$-outward compactness cardinal for $\LL$.